Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/Mahabharata.md

 # Mahabharata

 One of the two sacred epics in [[Hinduism]]
-`lit.` "Great Indian tribe's story"
+`Lit.` "Great Indian tribe's story"

 ## Gita